Article I –Name

-Section 3: Actions of the Board
+Section 3: Challenges to the Actions of the Board

 Any action of the Board that is challenged in writing by at least twenty members must either be rescinded by the Board or submitted to the membership for a vote.
 The returns shall be tabulated within six weeks.
 Approval of the Board’s action requires the approval of the majority of the returns.